doctrine/orm/docs/en/cookbook/working-with-datetime.rst

     }

 This snippet makes use of the previously discussed "changeset by reference only" property of objects.
-That means a new DateTime will only be used during updating if the reference changes between retrieval and flush operation.
+That means a new DateTimeInterface instance will only be used during updating if the reference changes between retrieval and flush operation.
 This means we can easily go and modify the instance by setting the previous local timezone.